cloudbildr/cloudbildr/README.md

 - 👋 Hi, I’m GeorgeB (@cloudbildr).
-I'm a Network and Data Systems Engineer.
+I'm a Network, Cloud and Data Systems Engineer.
 - 👀 I specialize in network cloud and on-prem data systems infrastructure.
 - 🛢️ I’m currently learning data engineering and data platforms by building, sustaining and automating data pipelines.
 - 💞️ I’m looking to collaborate on big data projects and AWS serverless applications.